 Learn from It

-Body Positivity- Being comfortable in your own skin promotes a healthy message about body positivity.
-It illustrates what real bodies look like rather than doctored online images that promote a false ideal.
+Body Acceptance- Being comfortable in your own skin promotes a healthy message about body acceptance.
+It illustrates what actual bodies look like rather than doctored online images that promote a false ideal.
 There is variety in bodies, and that should not only be accepted but also praised.

 Separation of Nudity and Sex– Casual nudity like getting dressed shows that bodies are strong and functional.
 It teaches that bodies serve a purpose.
 Nakedness is hyper sexualized, so it helps them to learn that bodies are for other things.

 I have body positive pictures on my Instagram that are supposed to uplift others about loving your body no matter what shape or size, but I still get over sexualized comments, because people still need to learn that body confidence isn’t a sexual invite.
 We need to teach that there can be and is a separation of nudity and sexuality, and this will also help with understanding consent and boundaries.